rlexa/k8s-docs/k8s-pod.md

   - most pods are managed by e.g. Deployment here it's directly `kubelet`
 - main use is self-hosted control pane (???)

-## Container probes

-- probe: periodic diagnostic by `kubelet` on a container
-  - ExecAction: via container runtime
-  - TCPSocketAction: directly by kubelet
-  - HTTPGetAction: directly by kubelet

 ## Pod lifecycle

 - pod lifecycle progress